DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/go/go-gettingstarted.md

     // other options omitted for this example
 }

-client, err := devcycle.NewClient(sdkKey, &options)
+devcycleClient, err := devcycle.NewClient(sdkKey, &options)
 if err != nil {
     // handle client initialization error
 }

-// At this point, the client can be safely used, but might not have downloaded configuration yet and will return default values until that completes log.Println("client not guaranteed to be initialized yet")
+// At this point, the client can be safely used, but might not have downloaded configuration yet and will return default values until that completes log.Println("DevCycle client not guaranteed to be initialized yet")

 <-onInitializedChannel
 log.Println("Devcycle client initialized")